ShaharShemTov100/ShaharShemTov100/README.md

 # 👋 Hi, I'm Shahar Shem Tov

 Computer Science graduate interested in starting my career in the tech industry.
-Through my academic studies and team projects, I gained experience in software development, problem-solving, and working as part of a team.
+Through my academic studies and team projects, I gained experience in software development, problem solving, and working as part of a team.

 ## 🚀 About Me

-🎓 B.Sc. in Computer Science – The Academic College of Tel Aviv-Yafo (2025)
+🎓 B.Sc. in Computer Science - The Academic College of Tel Aviv-Yafo (2025)

 🎖️ Active Reservist Operations Officer in the C4I and Cyber Defense Corps